BNA PCR Clamp and mutant-specific Probes.

-The ability to identify rare mutant DNA within an excess wild type sample is laborious.
-Since 90% of sequence variants in human are often differ in single bases of DNA, called single nucleotide polymorphisms (SNPs).
+Identification of rare mutant DNA species within an excess wild type sample is difficult.
+Up to 90% of sequence variants in humans often differ in only a single DNA base.
+This difference in a single DNA building block is called single nucleotide polymorphisms (SNPs).
 Polymorphisms within an individual may cause cancer or other diseases.
-Successful detection system is essential for characterizing early detection for cancer patients, genetic disease and immune response and others.
+Successful detection is essential for the characterizing and early detection of point mutations present in cancer patients, genetic diseases as well as others.

 Over the past two decades, much research has focused on improving the selectivity of PCR-based technologies for enhancing the detection of minority (mutant) alleles in clinical samples.
 Routine application in clinical and diagnostic settings requires that these techniques be accurate and cost-effective and require little effort to optimize, perform, and analyze.
-However, the limitation using oligonucleotide to target duplex DNA often cause by its poor binding ability and low biostability against nuclease degradation.
+However, the use of oligonucleotides for targeting duplex DNA is limited because of poor binding to the target and low stability against nuclease degradation.

-Suggested design for the ratio of BNA modification in the clamp oligos should be varies by type of BNA-NC analogs use, oligo length, GC%, mutation kind, Tm value etc. Generally more than 50-80 of 10-15 mer DNA oligo should be use.
-BNA's should be introduced at the positions where specificity and discrimination is needed (e.g. 3' end in allele specific PCR and in the SNP position in allele specific hybridization probes).
-2’OMe modified base are used at 5’end for exonuclease protection The BNA/DNA clamps are designed not be be extended during the PCR reaction, we suggest oligo 3' end to be modified with a phosphate group or dideoxy terminal modifier to stop primer extension.
+Design suggestions: The ratio of BNA modifications used in the clamping oligonucelotides varies based on the type of BNA-NC analogs used, the length of the clamping probe, GC%, and the kind of mutation to be detected, as well as the Tm value.
+In general more than 50-80 % of a 10-15 mer DNA oligonucelotide should be modified with BNAs.
+BNA's should be introduced at the positions where specificity and discrimination is needed (For example at the 3' end in allele specific PCR and in the SNP position in allele specific hybridization probes).
+A 2’OMe modified base is used at 5’end for exonuclease protection.
+BNA/DNA clamps are designed so that they are not extended during the PCR reaction.
+We suggest modifying the 3' end of the BNA oligonucleotide with a phosphate group or a dideoxy terminal modifier to inhibit primer extension.